 Early Christian Earthenware LampDorey, The Nummo p.
 6

-The immortal fishtailed Nummo were associated with salvation in early Christianity and Judaism.
-Early Christians and Jews clothed themselves in fish-skins, to mimic the Nummo, and create the illusion of immortality.
-On this early Christian earthenware lamp found in the Museum of Marseilles the soul has "put on the fish" as a garment.Dorey, The Nummo p.
+The alien fishtailed Nummo were associated with salvation in early Christianity and Judaism.
+Early Christians and Jews clothed themselves in fish-skins to mimic the Nummo, and create the illusion of immortality.
+On this early Christian earthenware lamp in the Museum of Marseilles the soul has "put on the fish" as a garment.Dorey, The Nummo p.
 6

 According to Austrian Jewish historian and Biblical scholar, Robert Eisler (1882-1949), "by 'putting on' their mystically fish-shaped divinity, just as certain Greek and Assyrian worshippers of the fish-god clothe themselves with fish-skins, the Christian neophytes equally believe themselves to be symbolically transformed into 'fishes' by the baptismal immersion."Dorey, The Nummo p.
 5

 He further points out that Jewish Kabbalists believed that when they died, "the souls of the righteous were clothed after their departure in the skin or covering of a fish."Dorey, The Nummo p.
 5

 Even Tertullian (155-240 AD) of Carthage, North Africa, who was the first Christian author to produce an extensive body of Latin Christian literature states, "But we the Christians are little fishes (pisciculi) after the type (secundum) of our great Fish Jesus Christ, born in the water."Dorey, The Nummo p.
 6